abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

   >>= fixM (flip pruneCellsByExclusives cellIxs)
 ```

 All the three functions now take the grid and the cell indices instead of a list of cells, and use the cell indices to lookup the cells from the grid.
-Also, instead of using the [`traverse`] function as earlier, now we use the [`Control.Monad.foldM`] function to fold over the cell indices in the context of the `Maybe` monad, making changes to the grid directly.
+Also, instead of using the [`traverse`] function as earlier, now we use the [`Control.Monad.foldM`] function to fold over the cell index and cell tuples in the context of the `Maybe` monad, making changes to the grid directly.

 We use the `replaceCell` function to replace cells at an index in the grid.
 It is a simple wrapper over the vector update function `Data.Vector.//`.
 Rest of the code is same in essence, except a few changes to accommodate the changed function parameters.